EthanGilles/Simple-Gravity-Simulator/README.md

 A 'Rule' has the following parameters:

-1. Particles Force is being applied to
+1. Particles Force is being applied to (p1)
-2. Partciles Force is coming from
+2. Partciles Force is coming from (p2)
-3. Force, negative for attraction, postive for repulsion.
+3. Force, negative for attraction, postive for repulsion. (g)

 The 'Rule' method looks as follows